elmtree-askmo/cloudcannon-app/content/learn/architecture/in-what-ways-can-architectural-design-contribute-to-corporate-identity-and-branding.md

 url: /learn/architecture/questions/in-what-ways-can-architectural-design-contribute-to-corporate-identity-and-branding
 score: -1.0
 related_article1:
-    id: 169414
+    id: 169406
-    title: What are some key terms in interior design that are essential for understanding design concepts?
+    title: >-
+        How can sustainable design practices be integrated into interior design to benefit both the community and the environment?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-some-key-terms-in-interior-design-that-are-essential-for-understanding-design-concepts
+    url: /learn/architecture/questions/how-can-sustainable-design-practices-be-integrated-into-interior-design-to-benefit-both-the-community-and-the-environment
 related_article2:
-    id: 169414
+    id: 169404
-    title: What are some key terms in interior design that are essential for understanding design concepts?
+    title: >-
+        How can the integration of interior and exterior spaces create depth and layers in architectural design?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-some-key-terms-in-interior-design-that-are-essential-for-understanding-design-concepts
+    url: /learn/architecture/questions/how-can-the-integration-of-interior-and-exterior-spaces-create-depth-and-layers-in-architectural-design
 related_article3:
-    id: 169408
+    id: 169411
-    title: How does the concept of 'Shikiri' reflect the blending of traditional and modern elements in Japanese design?
+    title: >-
+        What are the essential components of creating a brand through architectural design?
     subject: Architecture
-    url: /learn/architecture/questions/how-does-the-concept-of-shikiri-reflect-the-blending-of-traditional-and-modern-elements-in-japanese-design
+    url: /learn/architecture/questions/what-are-the-essential-components-of-creating-a-brand-through-architectural-design
 related_article4:
-    id: 169408
+    id: 169414
-    title: How does the concept of 'Shikiri' reflect the blending of traditional and modern elements in Japanese design?
+    title: >-
+        What are some key terms in interior design that are essential for understanding design concepts?
     subject: Architecture
-    url: /learn/architecture/questions/how-does-the-concept-of-shikiri-reflect-the-blending-of-traditional-and-modern-elements-in-japanese-design
-related_article5:
-    id: 169415
-    title: What are some major exhibitions and design weeks that focus on architecture and design?
-    subject: Architecture
-    url: /learn/architecture/questions/what-are-some-major-exhibitions-and-design-weeks-that-focus-on-architecture-and-design
+    url: /learn/architecture/questions/what-are-some-key-terms-in-interior-design-that-are-essential-for-understanding-design-concepts
 ---

 &nbsp;